CubePilot/cubepilot-docs/autopilot/the-cube-module-overview.md

 Power may be supplied to The Cube via USB, via the power brick port, or the second brick port.
 Each power source is protected against reverse-polarity connections and back-powering from other sources.

-The FMU + IO power budget is 250mA, including all LEDs and the Piezo buzzer.
+The Cube F4 series FMU + IO power budget is 450mA, including all LEDs and the Piezo buzzer.
 Peripheral power is limited to 2.5A total.
+The Cube H7 series FMU + IO power budget is 550mA, including all LEDs and the Piezo buzzer.
+Peripheral power is limited to 2.5A total.

+The increase in power budget is due to the improved heater on the cube orange

 USB IS NOT RECOMMENDED IN FLIGHT ON Nuttx code